denerslemos/XeXe2017skims/README.md

 # XeXe skim code using HTCondor

-Code to produce jets and tracks from the CMS HiForest
+Code to produce jets and tracks from the CMS HiForest.
+Setup here: https://github.com/denerslemos/XeXe_repo

 ## Intructions